srct/roomlist/README.md

 ### Copying Down the Source Code

-Now, we're going to copy down a copy of the roomlist codebase from git.gmu.edu, the SRCT code respository.
+Now, we're going to copy down a copy of the Roomlist codebase from git.gmu.edu, the SRCT code respository.

 Configure your ssh keys by following the directions at git.gmu.edu/help/ssh/README.